 - Low carer-reported quality of life scores [ASCOF 1D] for individual respondents (shown in the data tab) may also be worth exploring.
 The data in this tab can be sorted to help you identify relevant carers and please note: - The criteria for determining low QOL scores are down to you to decide.
 You could, for example, focus on respondents who score less than a particular QOL score or all those respondents that fall into the bottom X% percentile. - You will need to establish if your final sample is large enough before conducting further analysis.

-Further guidance on how to conduct further analysis on your PSS SACE dataset is provided in the analysis and interpretation element of the MAX toolkit and will also be included in future blogs and tools.
+Further guidance on how to conduct further analysis on your PSS SACE dataset is provided in the PSS SACE FURTHER ANALYSIS GUIDE.